KrisJensen/KrisJensen.github.io/_pages/recommendations.md

 This tutorial provides a very useful overview of the policy gradient methods that underlie much of modern reinforcement learning, and Sham Kakade does an excellent job explaining things in a way that provides intuition to accompany the equations.

 ## Papers

 {: style="text-align: justify" }
+<a class="rec" href="https://www.biorxiv.org/content/10.1101/2024.08.13.607810v1">The brain simulates actions and their consequences during REM sleep</a><br>
+<b>Yuta Senzai and Massimo Scanziani (2024)</b><br>
+This paper beautifully demonstrates that an internal world model continues to operate while animals sleep.
+In particular, they show that the internal representation of heading remains under the control of the superior colliculus during REM sleep.
+Remarkably, when the superior colliculus is unilaterally silenced, the animal can only imagine rotating in the contralateral direction to the intact hemisphere!

+{: style="text-align: justify" }
 <a class="rec" href="https://www.biorxiv.org/content/10.1101/2023.11.28.568960v1">High-capacity flexible hippocampal associative and episodic memory enabled by prestructured “spatial” representations</a><br>